Quincy Morgan: Cleveland Browns

-Morgan was selected by the Cleveland Browns in the second round (33rd overall) of the 2001 NFL Draft.
+Morgan was selected by the Cleveland Browns in the second round (33rd overall) of the 2001 NFL draft.
 As a rookie, he passed Dennis Northcutt on the depth chart and started 9 games.
-He made 10 receptions for 432 yards and 2 touchdowns.
+He made 30 receptions for 432 yards and 2 touchdowns.
+Late in the season, against the Jacksonville Jaguars, Morgan was involved in a controversial ruling when he bobbled a fourth-down pass from Tim Couch; although Couch subsequently spiked the ball on the next play, officials reviewed Morgan's catch afterward and ruled he did not have possession of the ball.
+The verdict prompted angry Browns fans to throw beer bottles onto the field in an incident dubbed "Bottlegate".

 In 2002, he had his best season as a professional, recording 56 receptions for 964 yards, a 17.2-yard average (led the NFL) and 7 touchdowns, while helping the team make the playoffs.
-In the season opener against the Kansas City Chiefs, he had 9 receptions for 151 yards and 2 touchdowns, but his effort was lost after linebacker Dwayne Rudd committed what is known in Browns lore as “Helmetgate”, after taking off his helmet to celebrate with less than 10 seconds left on the clock and the Browns clinging to a 39–37 lead, which drew a critical unsportsmanlike conduct penalty.
+In the season opener against the Kansas City Chiefs, he had 9 receptions for 151 yards and 2 touchdowns, but his effort was lost after linebacker Dwayne Rudd committed what is known in Browns lore as "Helmetgate", after taking off his helmet to celebrate with less than 10 seconds left on the clock and the Browns clinging to a 39–37 lead, which drew a critical unsportsmanlike conduct penalty.
 His most memorable catch was a Hail Mary touchdown reception with no time left against the Jacksonville Jaguars on December 8, sealing a 21–20 win.

 In 2003, he started 15 games, collecting 38 receptions for 516 yards and 3 touchdowns.

 In 2004, he started 5 games, collecting 9 receptions for 144 yards and 3 touchdowns.
 On October 19, he was traded to the Dallas Cowboys in exchange for wide receiver Antonio Bryant, following a public dispute between Bryant and Cowboys head coach Bill Parcells.